gryftir/get_number/README.md

 ## License: http://gryftir.mit-license.org/

-A simple client to show how to use libcurl with mashape's API
+A simple client to show how to use libcurl with [mashape and the number fact API](https://www.mashape.com/divad12/numbers-1#!documentation)

 requires libcurl and glib (the latter for unit testing).